-Sfaeguarding duties are delegated to Ms Jema Fernandes (Safeguarding and Pupil Wellbeing Officer) trained to Safeguarding Level 3/4
+Sfaeguarding duties are delegated to Miss Kerry Slattery (Safeguarding and Pupil Wellbeing Officer) trained to Safeguarding Level 3/4

-Deputy Headteacher (Natasha Harrison) is the deputy Designated Safeguarding Lead
+Deputy Headteacher (Natasha Harrison) is the deputy Designated Safeguarding Lead trained to Safeguarding Level 3/4

 They have been fully trained for the demands of this role in Child Protection and Inter-Agency working.
 They attend courses with child support agencies to ensure that they remain conversant with best practice.
 They undergo refresher training every two years.
 They maintain close links with the relevant bodies and report at least once a year to the Governors.